carl-egge/github-file-scraper/README.md

 To customize the script manually you can use arguments and control the behavior.
 It is strongly recommended to state a GitHub access token using the `github-token` argument.
 <br>

-- `--database` : Specify the name of the database file that the results will be stored in (default: results.db)
+- `--database` : Specify the connection string of the MongoDB instance that the results will be stored in (default: mongodb://localhost:27017/)
 - `--statistics` : Specify a name for a spreadsheet file that is used to store the sampling statistics.
 This file can be used to continue a previous search if the script get interrupted or throws an exception (default: sampling.csv)
 - `--stratum-size` : This is the length of the size ranges into which the search population is partitioned (default: 5)
 - `--min-size` : The minimum code size that is searched for (default: 1)